Halcyon (TV series)

 Halcyon is a science fiction television series that debuted September 2016 on the Syfy network.
 The show was billed as a "virtual reality series", consisting of both traditional televised content and 3D/VR media which could be experienced on devices such as the Oculus Rift and Gear VR.
 The series was produced by production company Secret Location and directed by Benjamin Arfmann.
 The show ran for 15 episodes, including ten "short form" traditional digital broadcasts, and an additional five episodes of interactive virtual reality.
 The show stars Lisa Marcos as Jules Dover, a detective using a VI implant to solve murders.

-Series details
+Plot

 The series takes place at a Virtual Reality company in 2058, called Halcyon, but will be a crime/murder mystery drama, with character Jules Dover (Lisa Marcos) as the detective of a "VR Crimes Unit".

 While there have been virtual reality "shows" that were simply shot in 360° and/or 3D, Halcyon is billed as actually including interaction between the user and "clues" for each murder mystery.